 All she wanted when she was younger was to be the same as everyone, to be accepted, to be liked, to belong, and to be good enough.
 In the process of growing up, she realized that she was different.
 It was initially a challenge to accept it but she learned to embrace it.
 She’s actually quite happy about it now and she does take pride in what she has accomplished and is still accomplishing.
 She likes where she is and she loves the woman that she has become.
 But, she still grows every day.
 She is grateful for that, too.

 Fear not though for she does not only write drama.
 Humor has helped her and is helping her through her journey.
-She remains her tragic-comedic self with a day job in slightly more serious fields of Finance.
+She remains her tragic-comedic self with a day job in slightly more serious field of Finance/Accounting.